-Jeff Bezos’ Blue Origin sends TV’s Michael Strahan and five others to space
+Jeff Bezos’s Blue Origin sends TV’s Michael Strahan and five others to space

 William Shatner, the actor who portrayed Captain Kirk on Star Trek, rhapsodized about the view after his flight in October, telling Bezos that he was “so filled with emotion about what just happened.
 It’s extraordinary.
 I hope I never recover from this.”

-The crew of Saturday’s flight also included Dylan Taylor, chairman and CEO of space exploration firm Voyager Space; Evan Dick, an investor, and Lane and Cameron Bess, the first parent-child pair to fly to space.
+Passengers aboard Saturday’s flight also included Dylan Taylor, chairman and CEO of space exploration firm Voyager Space; Evan Dick, an investor, and Lane and Cameron Bess, the first parent-child pair to fly to space.
 After their capsule touched down in the desert, they were also emotional, laughing and cheering.

 The flight came during a year in which a large number of private citizens have gone to space.
 Blue Origin has now flown 14 people.
-Richard Branson’s Virgin Galactic also flew two suborbital test flights this year, one with a pair of pilots the other with two pilots and a crew of four that included Branson.
+Richard Branson’s Virgin Galactic also flew two suborbital test flights this year, one with a pair of pilots, the other with two pilots and a crew of four that included Branson.

 SpaceX also flew four private citizens in orbit for three days in September in what was called the Inspiration4 mission.
-Russia flew an actress and film producer to the International Space Station this fall, and earlier this week it launched a Japanese billionaire and his assistant to the station.
+Russia flew an actress and film producer to the International Space Station this fall, and this past week it launched a Japanese billionaire and his assistant to the station.

 Earlier this month, Blue Origin won a NASA contract worth $130 million to develop the design of a space station that would ultimately replace the International Space Station.
 NASA also awarded contracts to two other companies: Nanoracks, for $160 million, and Northrop Grumman, for $125.6 million.